 Answer:

-C4 plants are very productive due to their adaptation of a unique method of better-capturing carbon dioxide, thus enhancing their rate of photosynthesis.
-This is how they do it:
+C4 plants are very productive due to their special mechanism of concentrating carbon dioxide, which increases the efficiency of photosynthesis.

 Answer: